 It’s good news for savers!
 If you have a savings account, the interest rate tells you how much additional money will be paid into your account, as a percentage of your savings.
 The higher the percentage, the more money paid into your account.

-In theory, the interest rate rise should lead to higher interest on savings accounts.
-However, not all bank rates are responding to the bank rate rise and are offering low rates on savings accounts, so now that interest rates are rising, you should shop around to make sure you’re getting the most out of your money.
+In theory, a high interest rate should lead to higher interest on savings accounts.
+Now is a good time to shop around to make sure you’re getting the most out of your money.

 Our Smart Money People community has been sharing their honest experiences, so you can shop with confidence.
 Read savings reviews from real people, so you can start making better financial decisions when choosing the best financial product for you.